coreynguyen/MXS_Sleeping_Dogs_Definitive_Edition_PC/README.md

 5. **Press Build** to create the skeleton in the scene.
 6. **Select the `*.perm.bin`** file using the **Import** button in the **Mesh** group.
 7. The mesh will be built into the scene with weights and UVs applied.

+### Steps to Import Models

+1. **Load the script** in 3DS Max.
+2. You will need to have imported an existing character to replace
+3. **Press Export** to pick a destintion file
+5. The mesh will saved to the new file

 ## Acknowledgements